SmartMeshFoundation/Photon/docs/api_walkthrough.md

 The main focus of this section will be the usage of the `connect` and the `leave` endpoints.
 The `connect` endpoint allows users to automatically connect to a token network and open channels with other nodes.
 Furthermore the `leave` endpoint allows users to leave a token network by automatically closing and settling all of their open channels.

 It’s assumed that a user holds 2000 of some awesome ERC20 token (AET).
-The user knows that a Raiden based token network already exists for this token.
+The user knows that a SmartRaiden based token network already exists for this token.

 ### Connect
 Connecting to an already existing token network is quite simple.
 All that is needed, is as mentioned above, the address of the token network to join and the amount of the corresponding token that the user is willing to deposit in channels: